 Prior Authorization is required for hospice care.
-Please refer to the section entitled Utilization Management.
+Please refer to the section entitled Utilization Management for information regarding Prior Authorization requirements.

 Hospital Services - Facility and Professional

 Inpatient Care Services Billed by a Facility Provider

 - 1. Room and Board Accommodations - a.
 Room and board, which includes special diets and nursing services. - b.
 Intensive care and cardiac care units which include special equipment and concentrated nursing services provided by nurses who are Hospital employees.